 - (1) Name.
 Name of the proposed development, names, addresses, and phone number of theowners, and the professional who drafted the site plan and their seal. - (2) Date and scale.
-Date, north arrow, and graphic scale.

-- (3) Survey boundaries.
+Date, north arrow, and graphic scale. - (3) Survey boundaries.
 Surveyed boundaries of the entire tract and their relationship to adjoining properties, public rights-of-way, and easements. - (4) Location map.
 A general location map, indicating existing zoning on or adjacent to the site, adjoining roads, and the adjacent areas. - (5) Building locations.
 Location of all proposed buildings, their shape, size, and set back in appropriate scale. - (6) Parking and loading.
 All required parking and loading facilities for nonresidential uses. - (7) Right-of-way.
 Show the location, with lengths and widths, and the name or purpose of all rights-of-way of streets, roads, alleys, railroads, public crosswalks, and applicable easements.
 Both public and private roads shall be constructed to current Georgia Department of Transportation standards at the time of application. - (8) Buffers.
 Show the location and design of proposed and required buffers and landscaping. - (9) Environmentally sensitive areas.
 Show building or development proximity to water supply watershed protection district, wetlands protection district, mountain protection district and the boundary and elevation of the 100-year floodplain as determined by the past history of floodingor the best available data. - (10) Proposed improvements.
-The names, where appropriate, and locations and dimensions of proposed streets, alleys, sidewalks, easements, buildings, parking and loading, dumpsters, recreation areas and facilities, yards, landscaping, and other open spaces. - (11) Existing and Proposed Utilities.
+The names, where appropriate, and locations and dimensions ofproposed streets, alleys, sidewalks, easements, buildings, parking and loading, dumpsters, recreation areas and facilities, yards, landscaping, and other open spaces. - (11) Existing and Proposed Utilities.
 The locations of any existing and proposed utilities (i.e., gas/fuel, electric, water, sewer, or telecommunication infrastructure) together with any private wells, septic tanks, and septic drainage fields, as applicable. - (12) Adjacent developments.
 All other information concerning the lot or adjoining lots may be essential to determine whether the proposed development meets the provisions of this chaptershall be included in the sketch plan. - (13) Stormwater Management Plan.
-Must be prepared under the direct supervisory control of a registered professional Engineer licensed in the state of Georgia. - (14) Additional information as required to enable staff to adequately determine that the site standards of the following related chapters have been met: - a.
-Chapter 26 Environment; and, - b.
-Chapter 34 Flood Damage Prevention; and, - c.
-Chapter 66 Streets, Curbs, and Sidewalks; and, - d.
-Chapter 70 Subdivisions; and, - e.
-Chapter 82 Utilities and, - f.
+This plan shall comply with the current Georgia Stormwater Management Manuel (GSMM) for water quality and quantity and be prepared by a registered professional Engineer licensed in the state of Georgia.
+Stormwater detention/retention shall be on the property being developed unless provided by master stormwater infrastructure and capacity can be illustrated. - (14) Additional information as required to enable staff to adequately determine that the site standards of the following related chapters have been met: - a.
+Chapter 26 Environment; and,

+- b.
+Chapter 34 Flood Damage Prevention; and,

+- c.
+Chapter 66 Streets, Curbs, and Sidewalks; and,

+- d.
+Chapter 70 Subdivisions; and,

+- e.
+Chapter 82 Utilities and,

+- f.
 Chapter 86 Vegetation.

-(15) Additional information requested by staff to adequately determine if all conditions of the Zoning Ordinance or other approvals have been met.
+- (15) Additional information requested by staff to adequately determine if all conditions of the ZoningOrdinance or other approvals have been met.

-(c) Building Plan Requirements.
+- (c) Building Plan Requirements.